smashwilson/azurefire/_posts/2015-01-30-cloudpipe-compute-on-demand.md

  2. It let me start backend-first and test things with real code, just as a user would experience them.
 Otherwise, I would have had to use awkward `curl` scripts until we could design and put together a decent SDK.
  3. In theory, people are [already using](https://github.com/search?utf8=%E2%9C%93&q=import+multyvac&type=Code&ref=searchresults) the SDK.
 (If that search is any indication, though, in retrospect we should have stuck with its predecessor, [cloud](https://github.com/search?utf8=%E2%9C%93&q=import+cloud&type=Code&ref=searchresults), instead.)

 As a result, the only client SDK that exists today is for Python (and Python 2, at that).
 That's going to change, though - we've been planning to [write our own client for Python](https://github.com/cloudpipe/cloudpipe/issues/17) and [Shaunak Kashyap](https://github.com/ycombinator) is already working on [an SDK for node.js](https://github.com/cloudpipe/sdk-node).
 We're also likely to diverge more and more from multyvac as we move on.
-Stay tuned for more on that front.

 Once you have an account running on a cluster somewhere, you can install multyvac with: